-Great Places will prioritise households with children for available houses and flats with more than 1 bedroom, unless there are other agreed criteria in place such as a Local Lettings policy (see Part 5).
-Adult only households will be prioritised for flats above ground floor, however where an adult only household cannot be identified a family may be offered a flat above ground floor.
-Similarly, if a family cannot be identified for a house a group of adults sharing may be offered the property.
+If a family cannot be identified for a house a group of adults sharing may be offered the property.
 We will work with our local authority partners to ensure flexibility in line with Housing Allocations Policies and the operation of choice-based lettings processes.
-Where a property is adapted we will seek to identify a household that requires the adaptations installed.
-Those with a need of ground floor accommodation as a result of mobility issues will be prioritised for ground floor flats and bungalows.
+Where a property is adapted, we will seek to identify a household that requires the adaptations installed.
+Those with a need of ground floor accommodation because of mobility issues will be prioritised for ground floor flats and bungalows.
 Older people's accommodation and sheltered housing must be allocated to a household that meets the age criteria of the scheme or have a need for support.

-Part 4 - Transfers
+Part 4 - Management Moves

-Transfers will only be considered in exceptional circumstances.
+Management moves will only be considered in exceptional circumstances and in line with the Management Move (exceptional circumstances) guidance.

 Examples of such circumstances include;

 - Exceptional cases of Anti-Social Behaviour and Harassment, including serious or targeted hate crimes and serious racial harassment, where the ASB has been investigated and prolonged/ targeted abuse is having a significant impact on the victim's quality of life.
-This to be done in clear view of alternative remedies and in line with broad principles of tackling ASB and in the clear interest of community safety. - Elderly or disabled customers living in accommodation where severe hardship is incurred through the unsuitability of current dwelling.
-These will transfer on a like for like basis. - Where living in the current home because of a change in financial circumstances there are concerns about affordability/puts customers in unnecessary hardship - In cases of Domestic Abuse - Where there are Safeguarding Issues - Emergency Health and Safety Issues i.e. Fire/Flood - Where a customer agrees to downsize and it would mean we would be releasing a larger home
+This is to be done in clear view of alternative remedies, in line with broad principles of tackling ASB and in the clear interest of community safety. - Elderly or disabled customers living in accommodation where severe hardship is incurred through the unsuitability of current dwelling.
+These will transfer on a like for like basis. - Where living in the current home because of a change in financial circumstances there are concerns about affordability/this puts customers in unnecessary hardship. - Where living conditions within the home are or may be detrimental to the inhabitant's health and/or wellbeing and we are unable to mitigate these issues in a reasonable timescale e.g. mould spores, pest infestation, structural concerns. - Where asset management decisions mean the customer's home is subject to divestment or demolition. - In cases of Domestic Abuse where remaining in the home presents a risk to the health, safety, and well-being of the customer. - Where there are Safeguarding Issues which cannot be supported and managed by remaining in their accommodation. - Emergency Health and Safety Issues i.e., Fire/Flood, gas, electricity escapes that present a serious risk to household members. - Where a customer agrees to downsize, and it would mean we would be releasing a larger home.

-The neighbourhood teams will consider the refusals criteria detailed in Part 7 of this policy when deciding whether a transfer should be offered.
+The neighbourhood teams will consider the refusals criteria detailed in Part 7 of this policy when deciding whether a management move should be offered.
+Management moves will be subject to further supporting evidence on the reasons and need for rehousing, in order to ensure priority rehousing is given in a fair and transparent way.

-Transfer applicants will be made one direct offer of accommodation.
+Management move applicants will be made one direct offer of accommodation.

-Customers seeking to transfer to another Great Places property who are not eligible for a transfer may still apply for housing through the Local Authority scheme or may access properties advertised through a first come first served route.
-Customers may also be able to swap home through a 'mutual exchange'.
+Customers seeking to transfer to another Great Places property not eligible for a transfer may still apply for housing through the Local Authority scheme or may access properties advertised through a first come first served route.
+Customers may also be able to swap homes through a 'mutual exchange.'
 First come first served lettings and mutual exchanges will be subject to any additional criteria in place such as a Local Lettings policy (see Part 5).

 Where Great Places is seeking to rehouse customers as a permanent decant Great Places will work with the customer to identify a suitable alternative property to be offered directly, either within Great Places' or another landlord's stock where possible.
 Customers may also be advised to register with the Local Authority allocations scheme.
-Transfer applicants will be prioritised for available homes over permanent decants due to the urgent nature of the need for rehousing
+Transfer applicants will be prioritised for vacant homes over permanent decants due to the urgent nature of the need for rehousing.